NSO-developer/nso-gitbook/huawei-nce/README.md

   5. Built in live-status actions
   6. Built in live-status show
   7. Limitations
-  8. How to report NED issues
+  8. How to report NED issues and feature requests
+  9. How to rebuild a NED
-  9. IP-services-feature
+  10. IP-services-feature
-     9.1 CRUD operations on services like: L3VPN, L2EVPN, VPLS, VLL and QoS 9.2 Fetching operational data for network-element and ltps 9.3 tailf-actions for IP-services-feature (L3VPN and QoS) 9.4 Choosing how the L3VPN configuration is fetched 9.5 Partial sync-from support for L3VPN section 9.6 Interface management feature
+     10.1 CRUD operations on services like: L3VPN, L2EVPN, VPLS, VLL and QoS 10.2 Fetching operational data for network-element and ltps 10.3 tailf-actions for IP-services-feature (L3VPN and QoS) 10.4 Choosing how the L3VPN configuration is fetched 10.5 Partial sync-from support for L3VPN section 10.6 Interface management feature
-     9.7 Partial sync-from support for interface management 9.8 Partial sync-from support for interface/trunk-members
+     10.7 Partial sync-from support for interface management 10.8 Partial sync-from support for interface/trunk-members
-     9.9 e-trunk section
+     10.9 e-trunk section
-     9.10 Partial sync-from support for e-trunk
+     10.10 Partial sync-from support for e-trunk
-     9.11 Partial sync-from support for ESI
+     10.11 Partial sync-from support for ESI
-     9.12 Partial sync-from support for route-policy and tunnel-trail 9.13 CRUD operations on ACL service
+     10.12 Partial sync-from support for route-policy and tunnel-trail 10.13 CRUD operations on ACL service
-     9.14 CRUD operations on DHCP service
+     10.14 CRUD operations on DHCP service
-     9.15 tail-f action to query locators by nes
+     10.15 tail-f action to query locators by nes
-  10. DWDM-feature
+  11. DWDM-feature
-      10.1 create/delete a 'tunnel' list entry
+      11.1 create/delete a 'tunnel' list entry
-      10.2 create/modify/delete a service ('client-svc-instances') list entry 10.3 check-sync support
+      11.2 create/modify/delete a service ('client-svc-instances') list entry 11.3 check-sync support
-      10.4 Partial sync-from support
+      11.4 Partial sync-from support
-      10.5 tail-f action for pre-route calculation
+      11.5 tail-f action for pre-route calculation
-      10.6 tail-f actions to fetch operational data 10.6.1 action to extract tunnels
+      11.6 tail-f actions to fetch operational data 10.6.1 action to extract tunnels
             10.6.2 action to extract services
             10.6.3 action to extract networks elements
-            10.6.4 action to extract nodes for a specific network 10.6.5 action to extract links for a specific network 10.7 Choose how long to wait after a 'client-svc-instance' is going to be created
+            10.6.4 action to extract nodes for a specific network 10.6.5 action to extract links for a specific network 11.7 Choose how long to wait after a 'client-svc-instance' is going to be created
+  12. NCE-FAN feature
+      12.1 Introduction
+      12.2 Add a vlan to a NE(OLT)
+      12.3 Associate a vlan to an OLT port
+      12.4 Disassociate a vlan from OLT port
+      12.5 Create a service-port
+      12.6 Modify a service-port
+      12.7 Delete a service-port
+      12.8 Delete a vlan from an OLT
+      12.9 Partial sync-from support
+      12.10 sync-from using "product-name" filtering
+      12.11 tail-f action to fetch OLTs' status
   ```